druids/django-pymess/docs/installation.rst

 .. attribute:: PYMESS_SMS_BATCH_MAX_SECONDS_TO_SEND

    Defines maximum number of seconds to try to send a SMS message that ended in an ``ERROR_RETRY`` state.
 Default value is ``60 * 60`` (1 hour).

+.. attribute:: PYMESS_SMS_RETRY_SENDING

+   Setting defines if sending should be retried if fails.
+Works only together with batch sending.
+Default value is ``True``.

 E-MAIL
 ^^^^^^